 The plains bison is the smaller of the two subspecies of bison.
-Plains bison can be seen in many places in North America, following their near extinction from human hunting until the 1900s.
+Plains bison can be seen in many places following their near extinction from human hunting until the 1900s.
 There are approximately 3,000 bison in Yellowstone National Park, the largest herd of bison in North America.

-Plains bison, although smaller than wood bison are still huge animals.
-Native Americans used the bison not only as food, but for tools and weapons such as arrowheads, and also for clothing and shelter.
+Plains bison, although smaller than wood bison, are still huge animals.
+Native Americans used the bison not only for food but also for tools and weapons such as arrowheads, clothing, and shelter.

 The wood bison is the larger and heavier subspecies of American bison.
 They are the heaviest living animal in North America and can weigh up to nearly 1,200 kg (2,645 lb.)

-The wood bison is characterized by the muscular hump of the shoulder being further forward towards the head than directly above the front legs.
+The wood bison is characterized by the shoulder’s muscular hump being further forward towards the head than directly above the front legs.

 By the 1900s, wood bison were thought to be extinct.
-However, a herd of approximately 200 were found in Alberta, Canada.
-This discovery bought the wood bison back from the brink of extinction, and there are currently approximately 7,000 wild wood bison.
+However, a herd of approximately 200 was found in Alberta, Canada.
+This discovery bought the wood bison back from the brink of extinction, and there are currently about 7,000 wild wood bison.

 What is the Behavior of a Bison?

-Bison, like many other ungulates, spend a lot of their day eating, regurgitating their food, and resting.
+Like many other ungulates, Bison spend much of their day eating, regurgitating their food, and resting.

-Bison are seen to be most active during the early morning and late afternoon, due to the heat and temperatures they generally live in.
+Bison are most active during the early morning and late afternoon due to the heat and temperatures they live in.

 The bison like to wallow in either wet or dry soil.
 They use a shallow depression in which they roll themselves, covering them with dust or mud.
-Although scientists are not sure of the reason for the wallowing, other animals do this to groom themselves, to relieve themselves from itching associated with insects such as mosquitoes and as social behavior.
+Although scientists are not sure of the wallowing reason, other animals do this to groom themselves, relieve themselves from itching associated with insects such as mosquitoes, and as social behavior.

 How Fast is a Bison?

 For such a large animal, the bison is incredibly fast.
-They can run at a speed of 64 km/h (40 mph).
-With their surprising speed and incredible strength and power, bison are very dangerous to humans and can outrun them over short distances.
+They can run at 64 km/h (40 mph).
+With their surprising speed, incredible strength, and power, bison are very dangerous to humans and can outrun them over short distances.

 How Do Bison Sleep?

-Bison are members of the Bovidae family, but unlike other animals such as sheep, deer, and cattle they sleep laying down.
+Bison are members of the Bovidae family, but unlike other animals such as sheep, deer, and cattle, they sleep lying down.

-Unlike other members of the family, they are unable to lock their legs to sleep standing.
-Due to their large stature, bison are unlikely to be attacked, even by a predator such as a grizzly bear.
+Unlike other family members, they cannot lock their legs to sleep standing.
+Due to their large stature, bison are unlikely to be attacked, even by predators such as grizzly bears.
 Due to this, they will sleep on the ground.
-Although a grizzly could take down a large bull, they are unlikely to come out of the attack uninjured and may not survive the next winter.
+Although a grizzly could take down a large bull, they are unlikely to come out of the attack uninjured and may not survive the following winter.

 Bison will sleep in a herd to protect themselves.
-They will sleep in different directions to help them see all around in the case of a predator, and not just with their faces into the wind.
+They will sleep in different directions to help them see in the case of a predator, and not just with their faces in the wind.

-Bison appear to have a system where they do not all sleep at once.
+Bison appear to have a system where they do not all sleep simultaneously.
 They will sleep at different times, with some bison in the herd waking up when others go to sleep, typically within a few minutes.

 Want to know about other keystone species.
 Check out this list of ten keystone species in North America.